lionel-panhaleux/archon-bot/README.md

 /drop-player user: @late_player
 ```

-- `vekn` or `user`: you can refer to the player by it's Discord handle or tournament ID.
+- `vekn` or `user`: you can refer to the player by its Discord handle or tournament ID.

 But beware that this does not count as a disqualification: the player can come back
 and check in again in a later round.
 If you want to disqualify a player, use: